prcutler/the-bootloader/content/en/blog/episodes/8/index.md

 increases and it takes longer to discharge.
 By watching for that change you tell "touched" from "untouched".

-My latest fascination has been with capactive touch sliders, either linear or rotary.
+My latest fascination has been with capacitive touch sliders, either linear or rotary.
 The rotary slider is like what the iPod had for many years: slide your finger around it like you're spinning a little record.

 How do these work?
 There's a couple of different ways but the method that I've been trying out lately is the "interpolation" technique.
-This is where you use two or more interleved pads and measure the comparative touch amounts between them to interpolate a position along them.
-Imagine splaying your fingers on each and and interleving them: as you go from left hand to right hand, it's 100% your left hand, then 75% your left hand, then 50/50 both hands, then 75% your right hand, and finally 100% your right hand.
+This is where you use two or more interleaved pads and measure the comparative touch amounts between them to interpolate a position along them.
+Imagine splaying your fingers on each and and interleaving them: as you go from left hand to right hand, it's 100% your left hand, then 75% your left hand, then 50/50 both hands, then 75% your right hand, and finally 100% your right hand.